kadetownsend4/ML-Betting/README.md

 *Using Machine Learning to Make Smarter Sports Betting Decisions*

-A senior capstone project developed by students at Southwestern University, Spring 2025.

 ## Overview

 **Better Picks** is a full-stack web application designed to help users make more informed sports betting decisions.
 Using machine learning models trained on real-world NFL and NBA data, the platform provides dynamic predictions such as: